Thomas McAndrew, PhD, MS

 Areas of Research and Publications

-McAndrew's research focuses on (i) building ensemble algorithms that combine statistical models of infectious disease agents and (ii) aggregating human judgment to provide accurate predictions of infectious disease outbreaks and biological phenomena.
+McAndrew's research focuses on building algorithms that combine statistical models of infectious disease agents, models that aggregate human judgment, and models that combine both statistical models and human judgment with the goal of producing accurate predictions of infectious disease outbreaks and biological phenomena.

 View Thomas McAndrew on Google Scholar >